 If there is one phrase that could be used to describe the San Diego Padres of recent years it is “Fourth Place.”
 That seems to be where the Padres finish every single season.
-Every year since 2011, the Padres have finished between third and fifth place in the National League West, which averages out to fourth on a yearly basis.
+Every year since 2011, the Padres have finished between third and fifth place in the National League West, which averages out to fourth every year.
 For some, this can be blamed on management for the most part.
 Throughout the early part of the decade, the team was slowly getting better.
 Then they hired A.J.
-Preller as their general manager in August of 2014.
-Preller immediately came in, and in his first offseason, made all of those now well known transactions, acquiring the likes of Justin Upton and Matt Kemp.
+Preller as their general manager in August 2014.
+Preller immediately came in, and in his first offseason, made all of those now well-known transactions, acquiring the likes of Justin Upton and Matt Kemp.
 The moves didn’t work, and the Padres began rebuilding again.

 During this most recent rebuild, the Padres had assembled one of the best groups of young talent in baseball, seven of the top 100 prospects overall a year ago to be exact.
-This group is led by teenage phenom left-handed pitcher MacKenzie Gore, maybe the best left-handed pitching prospect in baseball.
+This group is led by teenage phenom left-handed pitcher MacKenzie Gore, who may be the best left-handed pitching prospect in baseball.
 Gore’s fastball reached 94 last year and could go about 95-96 this year.
 Gore features a hard slider, but his big pitch is that Clayton Kershaw-style curveball, which will be his out pitch during his career.
-His partner in crime on the mound, right-hander Cal Quantrill, has everything you could possibly want in a workhorse top of the rotation starter.
+His partner in crime on the mound, right-hander Cal Quantrill, has everything you could want in a workhorse top-of-the-rotation starter.
 Quantrill possesses a fastball that can go as high as 97 and a changeup that is the best in the minor leagues at the moment.
 These two should eventually climb to the top of the Padres rotation.
 This offseason, the Padres added veteran first basemen Eric Hosmer to the club just a day or two ago.
 Hosmer brings big game experience, having led the Royals to two World Series appearances, having won in 2015.
-The Padres should begin their climb out of perennial fourth place spot soon.
+The Padres should begin their climb out of the perennial fourth-place spot soon.

 The San Diego Padres Are coming off a 66-96 season, good for last place in the National League West.
 However, the wins and losses do not tell the entire story.
 This is a talented young team with players such as Luis Urias, Manuel Margot, Franchy Cordero, Cal Quantrill, Eric Lauer, and Joey Lucchesi who all are showing signs of a big 2019.
 So what did they do this offseason to keep the ball moving forward?

-After a very quiet November, on the last day of the month the Padres added right-handed pitcher Bryan Mitchell and infielder Greg Garcia on one-year contracts.
-December is where the front office started to get busy.
-They added right-handed pitcher Garrett Richards on a two-year contract, plus outfielder Alex Dickerson and utility player Allen Craig to a minor league contracts with a chance to make the opening day roster.
+After a very quiet November, on the last day of the month, the Padres added right-handed pitcher Bryan Mitchell and infielder Greg Garcia on one-year contracts.
+December is when the front office started to get busy.
+They added right-handed pitcher Garrett Richards on a two-year contract, plus outfielder Alex Dickerson and utility player Allen Craig to a minor league contract with a chance to make the opening-day roster.
 They added infielder Ian Kinsler for two years which is a smart move.
 Kinsler has played in a lot of big games, which bodes well for leadership in a locker room full of young talent.
-As the calendar turned to 2019 the team added outfielder Travis Jankowski for one season, left-handed pitcher Aaron Loup to a one-year contract.
+As the calendar turned to 2019 the team added outfielder Travis Jankowski for one season and left-handed pitcher Aaron Loup to a one-year contract.
 Then came the big one.